teamnovu/statamic-unused-assets/README.md

 ## How to Install

-You can run the following command from your project root:
+Run the following command in your project root:

 ``` bash
 composer require teamnovu/statamic-unused-assets